google/WebFundamentals/src/content/en/updates/posts/2015/11/presentation-api.markdown

 });
 {% endhighlight %}

-Once a `PresentationRequest` has been created successfully, `start()` can be called on it to show a display selection dialog to the user (unless there's no presentation display compatibile with the `presentationUrl`):
+Once a `PresentationRequest` has been created successfully, `start()` can be called on it to show a display selection dialog to the user (unless there's no presentation display compatible with the `presentationUrl`):

 {% highlight javascript %}
 // controller.html

 request.start() // user will be presented with a display selection dialog .then(setConnection) // success!
-  .catch(endConnection); // error, or the user cancelled the dialog
+  .catch(endConnection); // error, or the user canceled the dialog
 {% endhighlight %}

 Once the user has selected a display device, a new page or tab (strictly speaking, a [browsing context](http://www.w3.org/TR/html5/browsers.html#browsing-context)) will be opened on it, and `presentationUrl` will be displayed.